hshadman/2d_conformational_landscape_map/code_input_output.md

 It can be used to examine the scatter plot and analyze metrics.

+Once the dataset is loaded, it prints the % of protein/polymer points that are close to reference (GW) points.

 Parameters:<br>

 **csv_file** : **_a csv file of shape (n,2)_**<br>
 &ensp;&ensp;A csv file containing _R<sub>g</sub><sup>2</sup>_ in the first column and _R<sub>ee</sub><sup>2</sup>_ in the second column.
 Each row in the file represents a single conformation snapshot.
 **radius_** : **_float, optional_**<br>